 The NEOs are eligible for an annual bonus payable at the discretion of the Committee.
-In determining bonuses, the Committee typically takes into account bonus guidelines that are determined by the Committee in consultation with the CEO and other members of management.
+In determining bonuses, the Committee typically takes into account bonus guidelines that are determined by the Committee in consultation with the Executive Chairman.
 The guidelines, if adopted, are based on the Company's achievement of financial targets.
-The Committee reviews and approves these guidelines after discussion and in consultation with the CEO.
-Actual bonus amounts may differ from those provided under the guidelines since the Committee and CEO retain full discretion in determining bonuses.
+The Committee reviews and approves these guidelines after discussion and in consultation with the Executive Chairman.
+Actual bonus amounts may differ from those provided under the guidelines since the Committee retains full discretion in determining annual bonuses.

 After the close of a fiscal year, the Committee generally determines and approves the amount of the annual bonus earned by each NEO for such fiscal year.
 The bonus is typically paid in February or March following the fiscal year to which the annual bonus relates.
-At the discretion of the Committee, a portion of the bonus may be deferred, which deferred portion generally will be paid in two equal annual installments over the following two years and accrue interest at the Prime rate, which is reset annually each January 1st to the rate then in effect.
+At the discretion of the Committee, a portion of the bonus may be deferred, which deferred portion generally will be paid in two equal annual installments over the following two years and accrue interest at the prime rate, which is reset annually each January 1st to the rate then in effect.
+The Committee determined that a portion of the 2023 discretionary bonuses for the NEOs would be deferred.

-Consideration of 2015 Annual Bonus.
-For fiscal year 2015, the Committee approved bonus guidelines for the NEOs based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization (EBITDA) and return on gross net assets (ROGNA).
+Consideration of 2023 Annual Bonus.
+For fiscal year 2023, the Committee approved bonus guidelines for the NEOs based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization

+(EBITDA) and Rental Gross Profit, with a minimum return on gross net assets (ROGNA) level being obtained.
 For the Committee's purposes, ROGNA is defined as income (loss) from continuing operations before interest, taxes, depreciation and amortization adjusted for non-recurring items (or Adjusted EBITDA) divided by the sum of the average of gross rental equipment, gross property and equipment and net working capital.
-These financial objectives have been determined by the Committee to be the appropriate metrics to use for the 2015 bonus guidelines because EBITDA is familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
+The Committee has determined these financial objectives to be the appropriate metrics to use for the 2023 bonus guidelines because EBITDA and Rental Gross Profit are familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
 These financial objectives are also consistent with the Committee's compensation philosophy of linking executive performance to the Company's financial performance.

-Under the 2015 bonus guidelines, separate bonus amounts were calculated based on actual EBITDA and ROGNA levels, as compared to target EBITDA and ROGNA levels approved by the Committee, provided that a minimum ROGNA level was required to be obtained before any bonus was paid.
+Under the 2023 bonus guidelines, separate bonus amounts were calculated based on actual EBITDA and Rental Gross Profit levels, as compared to target EBITDA and Rental Gross Profit levels approved by the Committee, provided that a minimum ROGNA level was required to be obtained before any bonus was paid.
 The Committee believes that a minimum ROGNA level underscores the importance of the NEO's continued management of Company assets.
-The bonus ranges based on EBITDA were given a weight of 60% and the bonus ranges based on ROGNA were given a weight of 40% in determining the recommended bonus amount.
+The bonus ranges based on EBITDA were given a weight of 65% and the bonus ranges based on Rental Gross Profit were given a weight of 35% in determining the recommended bonus amount.
 The Committee believes the relative weight was appropriate to motivate management to achieve EBITDA at or above the budgeted level, while at the same time managing Company assets.
-Bonus amounts are calculated as a percentage of base salary and increase incrementally based on increases in EBITDA and ROGNA as compared to the target EBITDA and ROGNA levels.
+Bonus amounts are calculated as a percentage of base salary and increase incrementally based on increases in EBITDA and Rental Gross Profit as compared to the target EBITDA and Rental Gross Profit levels.